RED WOLF

 FACTS & PHYSICAL DESCRIPTION

-The red wolf (Canis rufus) is another wolf species in North America apart from the gray wolf.
-The red wolf is critically endangered; only 17 individuals remain in the wild.
-Red wolves weigh roughly 45-80 pounds and are approximately 4 feet in length.
+The American red wolf (Canis rufus) is one of the two wolf species in North America.
+Red wolves weigh roughly 45-80 pounds and are approximately 4 feet long.
 Their diet comprises primarily white-tailed deer, rabbits, and other small rodents.

 THREATS & CONSERVATION